dwongdev/farmOS/docs/hosting/prebuilt.md

 - Pre-built "packaged" released only include a default "stock" farmOS codebase.
 - You are responsible for all [server requirements](/hosting/requirements).
-- Installing community add-on modules is more difficult.
+- Installing community add-on modules is more difficult (see [Build your own](#build-your-own) for a suggested approach).
 - No support is provided by the farmOS maintainers.

 ## Overview